acgrissom/2016-ml-course/assignments/programming1.md

 * Be sure to use <code>-t</code> during testing.
 Otherwise, you will update the model while testing!
 * Include the commands you used for your VW runs in a script called run.sh

+This assignment was adapted from an assignment by Jordan Boyd-Graber.